 The condensed consolidated financial statements have been prepared on a going-concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-As shown in the accompanying condensed consolidated financial statements, the Company had an accumulated deficit at June 30, 2016 of \$181.5 million and has incurred losses and cash flow deficits from operations for the six months ended June 30, 2016 and 2015.
-The Company has financed operations to date primarily through private placements of equity securities, the issuance of common stock in the initial public offering completed in December 2014, and borrowings under debt agreements.
-The Company anticipates that it will continue to incur net losses for the next several years and will require additional capital to complete the enrollment of the NeoCart clinical trial, and for the further development of its existing product candidates.
-The Company believes that its existing cash and cash equivalents will be sufficient to fund its projected cash needs into the first quarter of 2017.
-To meet its capital needs, the Company intends to raise additional capital through debt or equity financing or other strategic transactions.
-However, there can be no assurance that the Company will be able to complete any such transaction on acceptable terms or otherwise.
-The failure of the Company to obtain sufficient funds on commercially acceptable terms when needed could have a material adverse effect on the Company's business, results of operations and financial condition.
-These conditions raise substantial doubt about the Company's ability to continue as a going concern.
+As shown in the accompanying condensed consolidated financial statements, the Company has incurred losses and cash flow deficits from operations for the nine months ended September 30, 2016 and 2015.
+The Company has financed operations to date primarily through private placements of equity securities, including the sale of common stock and preferred stock, and the related issuance of warrants in September 2016, the issuance of common stock in the initial public offering completed in December 2014, and borrowings under debt agreements.
+The Company has incurred losses and negative cash flows from operations resulting in an accumulated deficit at September 30, 2016 of \$190.8 million.
+The Company anticipates that it will continue to incur net losses for the next several years.
+The Company believes that its existing cash and cash equivalents will be sufficient to fund its projected cash needs into the middle of 2018.
+The Company will require additional capital to complete the filing of a biologics license application with the FDA and commercialize NeoCart, if approved, and for the future development of its existing product candidates.